arfaram/ezdatabasemigrationschema/README.md

 Parameters:

-- `-t, --table[=TABLE]` : Table name to export.
-This will create an export file using the same table name and current timestamp e.g `ezcobj_state_1572446173.yaml`
+- `-t, --table[=TABLE]` : The table name to be exported.
+It will create an export file using the same table name and current timestamp e.g `ezcobj_state_1572446173.yaml`
 - `all`: (default) If you don't specify explicitly the table name then it will export the entire db schema in `db_schema_<timestamp>>.yaml`

 Note: You can specify the export folder path in `parameters.yml` otherwise it will create the dump files in your installation root folder: